fwalzel/async-file-tried/README.md

 # Async-file-tried

 *async-file-tried* is a wrapper around node’s `fs/promises` that abstracts the try-catch block for you.
-Write more linear, more concise code by getting a smoothed response.
+Write more linear, better readable code by getting a concise response.
 TypeScript supported.

 ## License